ulzha/spive/docs/API.md

   This refers to modifying streams (upserting events instead of appending only) or deploying new application code to a preexisting process.
 This breaks Spīve's assumptions and voids consistency guarantees.
 Useful perhaps if the application owners have reasoned through and implemented whatever guarantees necessary in their own way.

   In particular, stateless applications may freely deploy new versions like this, because they don't have state to be kept consistent with the history of events.
 (TODO unsure how much of this should be supported, as Spīve's raison d'être is management of stateful applications.)

+While two or more versions of given application are run, automatic maintenance can occur to both old and new Stream.
+The new stream likely has a -dev version suffix or something.
+Both the old and the new process get their output forked when something like repartitioning happens.
+Developer-provided version survives, including any suffix that's attached to either major, minor or patch version.
+Just the fork id becomes different.

 #### Infinite retry as opposed to dead-letter queues